kawaii/p6-rose/README.md

 ### `+aggregate $user-id`

-Returns the average toxicity score of a user over their last 200 messages, and categorises themas either a low, medium or high risk user.
+Returns the average toxicity score of a user over their last 200 messages, and categorises them as either a low, medium or high risk user.
 Future iterations of Rose will have the option to automatically kick high risk users (those with an average score of 0.75 or higher across their last 200 messages).

 ![image](https://user-images.githubusercontent.com/12242877/60301309-f2a2ae00-9928-11e9-9dae-4d0076fdb7d7.png)